 Just a short walk from the Hagia Sophia, the Blue Mosque rises with striking elegance.
 You will be fascinated by its grandeur – the cascade of domes, the six slender minarets, and the sheer scale of its presence.

-Interestingly, this architectural marvel was not commissioned by one of the empire’s legendary conquerors or visionary rulers.
-Rather, it was commissioned by the young Sultan Ahmed I, whose reign faced economic challenges and few military victories.
-The construction was a bold move, and its location, directly facing the Hagia Sophia, was a deliberate choice.
+Interestingly, this architectural marvel was not commissioned by one of the empire’s legendary rulers.
+Rather, it was built under the direction of the young Sultan Ahmed I, whose reign faced significant challenges.
+The construction was a bold move, and its location – directly facing the Hagia Sophia – was a deliberate choice.

 Inside, soft light streams through hundreds of stained-glass windows.
 They cast a gentle glow on blue Iznik tiles that give the mosque its name.
 Every detail on the walls and ceiling demonstrates craftsmanship and deep devotion.